NilsBaumgartner1994/MensaCardReader/README.md

+InterCard Reader for university of Osnabrück.
+Maybe other InterCards will also work.

 Most credits of the content goes to (https://github.com/joarndt), which created by far the most of the code.

 Just call the async function: readMensaCardInformations()